 Witch or hagetisse: what’s the difference and why aren’t I called a witch?

 A question that I get asked a lot is: “You call yourself a hagetisse, but aren’t you really a witch?
 What’s the difference?”
 I guess that from some perspectives you could say I am, while in others I’m not at all.
 I don’t particularly like that term myself.
-It’s a word that has often been used to depict women of dubious moral standards and it seldom meets a universal response.
-To some a witch is a Disney character with a large, hooked, warty nose.
-To others she’s a Wiccan with all the trappings that come with practising wicca.
+It’s a word that has often been used to depict women of dubious moral standards, and it seldom meets a universal response.
+To some, a witch is a Disney character with a large, hooked, warty nose.
+To others, she’s a Wiccan with all the trappings that come with practising wicca.
 I fit neither of these two descriptions.
-I’m a witch in the sense that our pre-christian forebears knew her.
+I’m at most a witch in the sense that our pre-christian forebears knew her.

 Witch-craft, not religion